genropy/genropy_saved/docs/genro/database/resources/index.rst

     * the :ref:`genro_resources_index` folder
     * the :ref:`genro_sites_index` folder

+    addd???CHANGE!!!
 If you define your resources into the ``resources`` folder, your resources will be *public*, but if you define them into the ``_resources`` folder (you have to create it into your ``packages/webpages`` folder) your resources will be *private*: